firelizzard18/exp-vscode-go/webview/pprof/README.md

 should be noted that 'persistent' is relative - data stored in this way is **not** persisted when the editor is closed, only when it is hidden (e.g. when the user switches to a different tab).

+## Rendering

+`<Boxes>` renders via two `<canvas>`es stacked on top of each other (via CSS positioning).
+The bottom canvas renders the boxes with WebGL while the top canvas renders text labels via a 2D rendering context.
+A spacer `<span>` is used to control the size of the container, since absolute-positioning the canvases prevents them from having an influence on the container's size.